Financial Planning – Understanding HSA and FSA Eligibility for Compression Socks

 What Should Be Included in a Prescription?

-- Type of compression garment (knee-high, thigh-high, pantyhose style, etc.)
+• Type of garment (knee-high, thigh-high, pantyhose, or custom fit)

 How Long Is a Prescription Valid?

-Most prescriptions remain valid for 12 months unless specifically limited by the provider, though some conditions may require more frequent reassessment.
+Most prescriptions are valid for 12 months unless otherwise noted by the provider.
+Chronic conditions such as venous insufficiency or lymphedema may require ongoing therapy, with periodic reassessments to adjust garment type or compression level as needed (Cleveland Clinic – Compression Stockings).
+Specifically limited by the provider, though some conditions may require more frequent reassessment.
 For chronic conditions requiring indefinite compression therapy, providers typically establish regular reassessment schedules where they evaluate treatment effectiveness and potentially adjust compression levels or garment types.

 Purchasing Channels and Their Impact on Eligibility